johannes-lindgren/storyblok/libs/storyblok-react/README.md

 ### Content Components

-Create your React components for rendering content with `createBlockComponent()`:
+Create your React components for rendering content with `makeBlockComponent()`:

 ```typescript jsx
 import {makeBlockComponent} from "@johannes-lindgren/storyblok-react";